EMC China Lab

 - FCC PART 68: Telecommunication terminal equipment.

-FCC PART 15 defines regulations for devices that intentionally, unintentionally, or momentarily emit radio frequency energy and do not require an individual license for operation.
+FCC PART 15 defines regULations for devices that intentionally, unintentionally, or momentarily emit radio frequency energy and do not require an individual license for operation.
 This includes technical specifications, administrative requirements, and other market entry conditions.
 Products under this standard are categorized into four types:

 1. Unintentional radiators.